xlevus/exscientia-code-test/README.md

   ```
   $ docker-compose up
   ```

 3. Run the server
   ```
   $ mix phx.server
   ```

 4. Go to http://localhost:4000/library

-5. Create a new library
+5. Create a new library "CodeTest"

 6. Pretend you're a CI server, and submit a new/updated resource
   ```
   $ curl -X POST http://localhost:4000/api/library/<LIBRARY_ID>/resource \